-Amy Canfield is an Associate Professor of history at Lewis-Clark State College.
+Amy Canfield is a Professor of history at Lewis-Clark State College.
 She earned her Ph.D. from Washington State University in 2008.
 She teaches courses in women’s history, American Indian history, history of the American West, and U.S. popular culture.
-She has published articles in the Journal of the West, Idaho Yesterdays, and the Journal of American Culture.
+She has published articles in the Pacific Northwest Quarterly, Journal of the West, Idaho Yesterdays, and the Journal of American Culture.
 She has also served as a consultant for the Center for the State of the Parks, conducting cultural resource assessments on the Lewis and Clark National Historic Trail, Grand Canyon National Park, Vicksburg National Military Park, and Hawai’i Volcanoes National Park.

 “There is nothing complicated about ordinary equality”: The Fight for Women’s Suffrage